hcoles/pitest-site/pages/faq.markdown

 As PIT examines the entire classpath it will try to run these so may not even start running mutations for several hours.
 These tests can be excluded using the **excludedClasses** option.

+The most effective way to use mutation testing is usually to limit analysis to code that you are changing.
+This strategy is [discussed in a blog post](https://blog.pitest.org/dont-let-your-code-dry).

+Tooling is available to [integrate pitest into pull requests](https://pitest.groupcdg.com).

 ## PIT found no classes to mutate / no tests to run.
 What am I doing wrong?